thrust::device_reference#

 A

-pointing to the object thisdevice_reference
+device_ptrpointing to the object thisdevice_referencereferences.

 -

-operator value_type(void) const
+operator value_type(void) const#

 Conversion operator converts this